Sports Betting 101: Betting on Sports for Fun and Profit

 So they really have a very profound impact on the actual value of a wager.

-You will also see point spreads where instead of a number, there will be “PK”, and that means pick em’, so there’s really not a favorite on this one.
+You will also see point spreads where instead of a number, there will be “PK”.
+That means pick em’, so there’s really not a favorite on this one.

 Sports Betting 101: Over / Under Betting